-North Korea Guam missile strike plan 'ready by mid-August' - BBC News
+N Korea promises Guam strike plan in days

 North Korea Guam missile strike plan 'ready by mid-August'

-North Korea says it will be ready by mid-August to fire four missiles near the US territory of Guam, as a war of words with Washington intensifies.
+North Korea says a plan that could see it fire four missiles near the US territory of Guam will be ready in a matter of days.

 State media said Hwasong-12 rockets would pass over Japan and land in the sea about 30km (17 miles) from Guam, if the plan was approved by Kim Jong-un.

-Warnings of "fire and fury" from Donald Trump were denounced, and the US leader was described as "bereft of reason".
+It denounced Donald Trump's warnings of "fire and fury" and said the US leader was "bereft of reason".

 The US has warned the North its actions could mean the "end of its regime".

-US Defence Secretary Jim Mattis said Pyongyang would be "grossly overmatched" in any war against the US and its allies.
+US Secretary of Defense Jim Mattis said Pyongyang would be "grossly overmatched" in any war against the US and its allies.

+The BBC's Rupert Wingfield-Hayes, who is in Guam, says there is a sense that the North Korean threat is rhetorical, as most people feel that if they really did strike with missiles it would be suicidal for the North Korean regime.

+Separately, the European Union said it was freezing the assets of nine more people and four more entities, including North Korea's Foreign Trade Bank, in line with fresh sanctions approved by the UN Security Council on Saturday.

-The North first announced on Wednesday that it was planning a missile strike against Guam, which is home to US military bases, strategic bombers and about 163,000 people.
+The North first announced on Wednesday that it had been drawing up plans for a missile strike against Guam, a Pacific island which is home to US military bases, strategic bombers and about 163,000 people.

-A later statement said the military would "finally complete the plan" by mid-August and report it to leader Kim Jong-un for his approval.
+A later statement carried by state media said the military would "finally complete the plan" by mid-August and send it to leader Kim Jong-un for his approval.

-"The Hwasong-12 rockets to be launched by the KPA [Korean People's Army] will cross the sky above Shimane, Hiroshima and Koichi Prefectures of Japan," state news agency KCNA said, quoting army chief General Kim Rak Gyom.
+"The Hwasong-12 rockets to be launched by the KPA [Korean People's Army] will cross the sky above Shimane, Hiroshima and Koichi [Kochi] Prefectures of Japan," state news agency KCNA said, quoting army chief General Kim Rak Gyom.

 "They will fly 3,356.7km for 1,065 seconds and hit the waters 30-40km away from Guam."

-It called President Trump's remarks on Tuesday that the North risked "fire and fury" as "a load of nonsense".
+North Korean state media said President Trump's remarks on Tuesday that the North risked "fire and fury" for threatening the US were "a load of nonsense".

 "Sound dialogue is not possible with such a guy bereft of reason and only absolute force can work on him," it added.

-Amid escalating rhetoric, Mr Mattis issued a strongly worded statement on Wednesday, called on Pyongyang to halt its arms programme.
+Amid escalating rhetoric, Mr Mattis issued a strongly worded statement on Wednesday calling on Pyongyang to halt its arms programme.

-"The DPRK [Democratic People's Republic of Korea] must choose to stop isolating itself and stand down its pursuit of nuclear weapons," he said.
+"While our state department is making every effort to resolve this global threat through diplomatic means, it must be noted that the combined allied militaries now possess the most precise, rehearsed and robust defensive and offensive capabilities on Earth," he said.

 - What damage could N Korea do without nuclear weapons?